Kyuu-Ji/htb-write-up/ctf/write-up-ctf.md

 By requesting this we get **Cannot Login** on the webpage instead of **User test not found**.
 This means we can find a valid username letter by letter by Fuzzing.

-In _Seclists_ the wordlist _char.txt_ has every character of the alphabet and that is what we need for the next Fuzz.
+In _Seclists_ the wordlist _char.txt_ has every character of the alphabet and that is what we need for the next Fuzzing task.
-The WFUZZ command looks like this:
+The Wfuzz command looks like this:
 ```markdown
 wfuzz --hw 233 -d 'inputUsername=FUZZ%252a&inputOTP=1234' -w char.txt hxxp://10.10.10.122/login.php
 ```